sciences-u-lyon/vue-movies/README.md

 > Hands on Vue Router

-We're going to use `vue-router` to add a "checkout" view with a form to (fake) buy a movie ticket.
-But first, let's refactor our app to use `vue-router` with the current and only view (the list of movies).
+We're going to use `Vue Router` to add a "checkout" view with a form to (fake) buy a movie ticket.
+But first, let's refactor our app to use `Vue Router` with the current and only view (the list of movies).

+- Install `Vue Router` in the project dependencies: `npm install vue-router`.
 - Create a new folder `home` in the `components` folder.
 - Move all components except `Header` inside `home` folder.
 - Create a new component `Home` (with `<main>` as root tag in template) and move inside all code from `App`, so that `App` template now is: